Portfolio Fast Track: From Request to Delivery¶

 The Analysis Recommendation¶

-After scoring and feasibility, write the Analysis Recommendation.
-This is a short narrative summary — typically 2–4 sentences — that captures the committee's verdict:
+After reviewing feasibility and scoring, write the Analysis Recommendation.
+This is a short narrative summary -- typically 2-4 sentences -- that captures the committee's verdict:

 Good recommendation examples